tytydraco/yessleep/out/Something_followed_me_home_Im_not_sure_if_I_should_trust_it.md

 It was so obvious, and it had taken me so long to see it.

-He must have figured that out first, which is why he was using the time I stood still to close the distance between us. *Smart —*
+They must have figured that out first, which is why they were using the time I stood still to close the distance between us. *Smart —*

 *Thud…*

 Now.

-I have no more time.
+I had no more time.
 They must be just a few steps from the second floor.

 I took a deep breath… and ran.
 I ran the way a deer runs from a sure-shot hunter.
 I don't remember stumbling, but if it ever happened, I simply ignored it and kept going.